hemantpande/Computer-science-notes/Operating systems notes.md

 11. Let's say there are 3 processes P1, P2 and P3 in ready state, waiting to be executed by the CPU.
 The Scheduler code in the OS will decide, which process will be executed first by CPU.
 There are various algorithms based on which the scheduler takes this decision.
 We will discuss them below -

-	a.
-First come first serve algorithm - It says the process which was created first in the RAM will be selected by the CPU to be executed first.
+	- First come first serve algorithm - It says the process which was created first in the RAM will be selected by the CPU to be executed first.

 	```
 		---------